adyshake/adyshake.github.io/resume.md

 * Implemented a separate updater service to handle seamless background updates of the main application.
-* Solved major critical crashes and refactored major portions of the codebase to increase the reliability of the system
+* Solved major critical crashes and refactored major portions of the codebase to increase the reliability of the system.
-* Created Windows Installer (MSI) merge modules and installers using InstallShield along with build automation scripts
+* Created Windows Installer (MSI) merge modules and installers using InstallShield along with build automation scripts.

 <p vertical-align="center"> <img src="/images/resume/persistent_logo.png"
   width="4.5%"